The Third Level

 Answer:

-Yes, the third level was a way of escape for Charley.
-He was tired of the worries and problems of modern life.
-He wanted peace, happiness, and a simple life.
+Yes, I think the third level was a way of escape for Charley.
+He was tired of the fear, stress, and worries of modern life.
+He wanted to live in a peaceful and simple place where people were happy.
 The third level gave him hope of finding such a life.
-It shows that people sometimes use dreams and imagination to escape from stress.
+It shows that people sometimes use dreams and imagination to escape from the problems of real life.

 4. What do you learn from Sam's letter to Charley?